josephlewis42/UDenverQGC/README.md

 http://qgroundcontrol.org/credits

 **********************************************************************************************
-* PLEASE NOTE: YOU NEED TO DOWNLOAD THE MAVLINK LIBRARY IN ORDER TO COMPILE THIS APPLICATION *
+* PLEASE NOTE: YOU NEED TO DOWNLOAD THE UDENVERMAVLINK LIBRARY (https://github.com/josephlewis42/UDenverMavlink) IN ORDER TO COMPILE THIS APPLICATION *
 **********************************************************************************************